Media Studies, Publication in the Diário da República - Despacho n.º 15198/2014

 Method of interaction

 Theoretical and practical lessons where the students have the opportunity to practice the following skills: reading, listening, speaking and writing with implicit grammar.
+Use of diferente multimedia tools (films and documentaries).

 Software used in class